AdobeDocs/commerce-operations.en/help/operational-playbook/intro/ecommerce.md

 ## Advantages and disadvantages

-E-commerce makes it possible for people to open the doors of their very own virtual stores.
+Ecommerce makes it possible for people to open the doors of their very own virtual stores.
 Selling online makes it easier for small, specialized stores and big brand outlets to reach a wide audience.
-And, just like traditional businesses, e-commerce has its advantages and disadvantages.
+However, just like traditional businesses, ecommerce has advantages and disadvantages.

-Here are a few advantages and disadvantages of Commerce:

 ### Advantages

-- E-commerce overhead is low in comparison to bricks and mortar
+- Ecommerce overhead is low in comparison to bricks and mortar
 - Online stores are open 24/7
 - Purchasing is instant
 - Personalisation and customised user experiences